Cork X Southwest Music & Arts Festival

 Cork X Southwest Music & Arts Festival was an annual festival in Skibbereen, West Cork, Ireland.

 2011 saw the festival in its fourth year.
-The festival took place on Liss Ard Estate in Skibbereen, West Cork on Saturday 4 June & Sunday 5 June.
+The festival took place on Liss Ard Estate in Skibbereen, West Cork on Saturday 4 June and Sunday 5 June.

 2011

 The fourth annual Cork x Southwest music festival took place on 4 June 2011.

 The artists performing at the 2011 Cork X SW Music Festival include: